isc-projects/stork/doc/dev/devel.rst

 =========

 There are scripts for packaging the binary form of Stork.
-There are two supported formats: RPM and deb.
+There are three supported formats: RPM, deb and apk.

 The package type is selected based on the OS that executes the command.
 Use the ``utils:print_pkg_type`` to get the package type supported by your OS.